kristopherjohnson/swiftcat/README.md

 Running swiftcat
 ----------------

-Running `swiftcat` with no arguments will print a brief usage hint.

-Running `swiftcat -h` will display a summary of available command-line options:
+Running `swiftcat -h` will display a a usage hint and summary of available command-line options:

 ```
 usage: swiftcat [-behntvx] [file ...]